Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive guide to the best NCLEX prep courses and study materials on the market

 As you wrap up nursing school, there is one major obstacle left between you and starting your career as a nurse – the NCLEX.
 Like most others, you likely just want to get this exam done and over with so you can move on and start working.
-However, in order to do, you’ll very likely need a review course.
-In this detailed guide, our team (including a licensed RN and NCLEX tutor) breaks down the top NCLEX review courses available.
+However, in order to do, you’ll very likely need an NCLEX review course.
+If you are not sure where to start, this guide pulls together the best NCLEX prep options in one place.
+We compare the best NCLEX review courses side by side, highlight the NCLEX study programs that offer the strongest teaching and practice, and break down what to look for in an NCLEX prep course or NCLEX study guide so you can choose the right fit for your learning style and budget.

 In the video above, TPI team member John walks you through each of the NCLEX review courses that made our best list.
 For more detail regarding any of these courses, we’ve compiled detailed summaries below.